vksvicky/priceComparison_server/README.rst

 [ ] Update code to update and read from DB

-[ ] Create a ReactJS/NextJS/Flutter Web App, where a user would be able to select their product of choice and we should the cost across stores
+[ ] Create a ReactJS/NextJS/Flutter Web App, where a user could select their product(s) of choice and generate a shopping list

 [ ] Deploy app to a web-portal

-[ ] Customer have their own profiles on the portal
+[ ] Customer has their own profiles on the portal

 [ ] Customer can create their own shopping list

-[ ] Add Electric charger prices, source of prices?
+[ ] Add EV charger prices, source of prices?

 Phase 3